About Carlos Lopez

 - Represent school district in EEOC mediation process.

-- Conducted investigations into allegations of employee misconduct for public school districts.
+- Conducted investigations into allegations of employee misconduct for public school districts and college.

 - Defend school district (including summary judgment) against lawsuits filed on behalf of students alleging Equal Protection and procedural and substantive Due Process violations arising out of student discipline, student abuse, and student assault.